dyang21/dyang21.github.io/_pages/about.md

 ![Linux Penguin Wearing a Fedora](/images/penguin.png){: .align-right width="250px"}
 👨🏻‍💻 **About Me**

-As a graduate of Binghamton University with a degree in Computer Science, I offer a comprehensive skill set that encompasses various programming languages including Python, C++, and Bash.
-I'm adept with platforms such as Docker, Kubernetes, Linux, and VMWare vSphere.
+I graduated from Binghamton University with a degree in Computer Science.
+Over the years, I've honed my skills in languages like Python, C++, and Bash.
+Beyond programming, I'm well-versed with platforms like Docker, Kubernetes, Linux, and VMWare vSphere.

-Additionally, I leverage tools like Kafka, Jenkins, and Flask to address a diverse array of technical challenges.
+I also have a knack for leveraging tools such as Kafka, Jenkins, and Flask to tackle a wide range of technical challenges.
+Excited to bring this diverse skill set to new endeavors!

 🛠️ **Professional Experience:**

 During my time at Deltek as a System Administrator Intern, I managed the End of Life cycle for Windows Server 2012 R2 and developed various automation scripts.
-I also served as a Technical Aide at Tottenville High School, where I actively worked in a team to adjust, build, and prepare technology equipment to cater to the needs of students.
+I also served as a Technical Aide at Tottenville High School, where I actively worked in a team to build and prepare technology equipment to cater to the needs of students.

 🔍 **Curiosity & Creation:**